Best GDPR Compliance Tools for Small Businesses (2026)

 Pricing: Free tier available.
 Pro plans from $10/month for privacy policy and consent management together.

-5. {program_name} — All-in-One for Small Business Compliance
+5. Clym — All-in-One for Small Business Compliance

 Clym is designed to cover all three compliance pillars — cookie consent, privacy documentation, and data subject requests — from a single platform.